 - The tracks consist of 960+km built across land 4,000m above sea level, with the highest point reaching 5,072m.

 - The Qinghai-Tibet Railway is also one the world`s longest, with a total mileage of 1,956km.

 - Tanggula Station, also known as Dangla, is the world’s highest railway station at 5,068m above sea level.

 - The Fenghuoshan Tunnel is the highest tunnel in the world and was constructed over permafrost at 4,905m above sea level.

 - The Kunlun Mountain Tunnel at 1,686m, is the earth’s longest plateau tunnel built on permafrost.

 - The maximum speed that the Tibet Train can reach is 100 km/h in permafrost areas, and 120 km/h on non-permafrost areas.

 - There were 45 stations along the Qinghai-Tibet Railway as of 2012.

 - The average altitude along the Tibet railway is 4,600m with temperatures dipping down to -30C.

 - The air oxygen content is half of thag at sea level.

 - The Amdo construction site is the highest railway construction base in the world at 4,704m above sea level.

 - The Qingshuihe Bridge is the longest railway bridge on the Tibet railway line at 11.7km in length.

 - This bridge is constructed over the Hoh Xil Nature Reserve which is at 4,600m above sea level.

 Oxygen Supply on Tibet Train

 When the Tibet Train heads up to the Qinghai-Tibet Plateau Zone, oxygen is pumped into the whole cabin by the temperature and air pressure control system.
 This mostly relieves the difficulty of travelling at such a high altitude, and symptoms like headaches and shortness of breath.
 The altitude, outside temperature, and the speed of the are shown on each cabin as well.

-Private Oxygen masks are provided to every passengers whatever tickets you have.
-In the sleeping berth car, you can find an Oxygen Supply tube and mask on each cabin for emergency.
+Private oxygen masks are provided to every passenger, whatever tickets you have.
+In the sleeping berth car, you can find an oxygen supply tube and mask in each cabin for emergencies.